 Using the exploits allows the cybercriminals to inject any virus - all depends on their wish.
 However, it is essential to note that they will not inject adware, hijackers, or scareware of some sort - it brings too low income to risk so much.
 All cyber crimes are uncovered sooner or later, so fraudsters try to earn enough money at least to afford lawyers.

 Typically, through the exploits in Adobe products, fraudsters inject various spyware, stealers, coin miners, sometimes - downloaders.
 These viruses are among the favorite sources of confidential information since they can steal whatever and wherever.
 Of course, you cannot predict which virus you will get, but when you have some valuable information in your system, it is better to avoid any viruses at all.

 Is it possible to prevent exploit attacks?

-The same thing is with the cases when a hacker is able to send the server a request that will give him some dangerous return.
-Ask your back-end developers to check precisely each piece of code in order to prevent its usage by cyber burglars.
+The same thing is with the cases when a hacker can send the server a request that will give him some dangerous return.
+Ask your back-end developers to check precisely each piece of code to prevent its usage by cyber burglars.

 The final security layer is an antivirus program.
 Security tools with proactive protection can prevent the malware from launching if the exploit was successfully used and fraudsters injected a virus into your system.
 The proactive protection feature operates on the heuristic engine - a unique mechanism that allows the antivirus to scan each running process and each opened folder for possible malicious activity.
 Gridinsoft Anti-Malware can offer you such functionality.